 Example: Morphine to Oxycodone Conversion

 Let’s say your patient is on 60 mg of oral morphine per day.
-Using the opioid conversion calculator, you select morphine as the current opioid and oxycodone as the target.
+Using the opioid calculator, you select morphine as the current opioid and oxycodone as the target.

 - 60 mg morphine = approx. 40 mg oxycodone (oral)